 In 2017, we were involved with a de-pave project coordinated by Green Venture.
 Here we helped to plant the newest pollinator garden at Holy Family Parish, located on Kenilworth Avenue between Cannon and Britannia.

 Whether you are old or young, novice or expert, you are welcome to join the Crown Point Garden Club.
 Regardless of your gardening style, you’ll find a friendly, welcoming group with whom to have fun and share knowledge.
 Enjoy our garden-related events, work on our pollinator gardens, and share the beauty of gardening with our neighbourhood.

 To keep up to date on upcoming events, please sign up for our email newsletter.
 We send them about once a month.

-If you’re a gardener who lives in Hamilton, please join our Facebook group: “Crown Point Garden Club Hamilton “.
+If you are a gardener who lives in Hamilton and are interested in sharing your garden knowledge or increasing your own knowledge, please join our Facebook group: Crown Point Garden Club Hamilton Canada

 - to improve the beauty and public image of Crown Point by making and/or maintaining public gardens